Course Outline

 • System administrators for government agencies

-• DevOps engineers working in the public sector
+• DevOps engineers in the public sector

 • Developers aiming to deploy and manage containerized applications for government use